floraham/Floraham/README.md

 - 🔭 Master of Environmental Data Science at the Bren School of Environmental Science and Management, UCSB
 - 💬 Ask me about my capstone project "Creating a Reproducible Model of Annual CO2e Emissions Outputs for a Sock Manufacturer's Supply Chain" 🧦 | [Github Repo](https://github.com/carbonSOCKprint)
 - 👀 Up next: A summer at NASA DEVELOP studying wildfire/snowpack relationships
-- 📫 How to reach me: flora dot s dot hamilton at geemail dot com (spelled the way you think it should be spelled)
+- 📫 How to reach me: my LinkedIn
 - Other interests: music theory, jazz/classical piano, sci-fi, outdoor sports, learning French & Japanese